 Age Requirements for VR Headsets

-The age limits set in place by the manufacturers are as follows:
+The age limits set in place by the VR headset manufacturers are as follows:

-- HTC Vive – no age limit, but recommends that young children don’t use it.
+- HTC Vive – No age limit, but it recommends that young children don’t use it.
 Their user manual further adds that it should be kept away from young kids.

 - Samsung Gear VR – 13+

 With these age recommendations present in the manuals and product descriptions, parents are left wondering: is VR dangerous for children?